Readability Score Calculator

 Understanding Readability Scores

-Readability scores measure how easy or difficult your text is to read.
-They use mathematical formulas based on sentence length, word length, and syllable count to estimate the education level required to understand your content.
+Readability scores estimate how easy or difficult a piece of text is to read.
+They use mathematical formulas based on sentence length, word length, syllable count, and character count to predict the education level a reader needs to understand the content.
+Our free Readability Score Calculator runs six trusted formulas at once, giving you a complete snapshot in seconds.

 • 90–100: Very Easy — 5th grade level